zmelina99/Dogs/README.md

 The following are the minimal requiements to pass the test:

-__IMPORTANTE__: It  is not allowed to use external libraries for the CSS, you are only allowed to use: CSS, CSS-modules, styled-components
+__IMPORTANT__: It  is not allowed to use external libraries for the CSS, you are only allowed to use: CSS, CSS-modules, styled-components

 #### Necessary technologies:
 - [ ] React